insilichem/biometall/README.rst

 ----------------

 BioMetAll is compatible with Linux, macOS and Windows.

-Installation instructions are available at `this webpage <https://biometall.readthedocs.io/en/latest/installation.html>`_.

 If you find some dificulties when installing it in a concrete distribution, please use the `issues page <https://github.com/insilichem/biometall/issues>`_ to report them.